 16.11.12.
 CERA vehicles obstructing Worcester St Bridge, S red zone.
 Our City & Rydges Hotel behind awaited restoration

 Five CERA vehicles were parked on Worcester St Bridge, obstructing pedestrians.
-CERA boss Sutton scuttled up Worcester Blvd.
+I saw CERA boss Sutton scuttling up Worcester Blvd.
 Since when were CERA's unelected minions exempt from parking tickets by Council?
-There were enough Wilson carparks on demolition sites for CERA minions.
+There were enough Wilson carparks on demolition-sites for CERA minions!

 21.12.12.
-It took CERA weeks to accede they blocked public access to Worcester St Bridge & that the bridge was easiest access to punting, instead of Gloucester St Bridge further down river.
+It took CERA weeks to accede they blocked public access to Worcester St Bridge & that the bridge was easiest access to punting, instead of Gloucester St Bridge further downriver.
 Only on 21.12.12 was a bit of Worcester St Bridge opened for punters.
-If CERA continued to take that long to make simple decisions, CBD recovery would be doomed by CERA.
-They only had till 2016 (5 year tenure) to sort out recovery, with other NZ govt departments & expertise at CERA's disposal.
+CERA continued to take so long to make simple decisions!
+They only had till 2016 (five year tenure) to sort out recovery, with more NZ governmentt departments & expertise at CERA's disposal.

-So far almost 2 years post 22.02.11 Killer Quake, CERA's recovery was a demolition derby, rather than a coordinated, well planned & designed rebuild, for the people by the people.
-The recovery so far was overseen by top-down, dictatorial, minority, NZ National govt & recovery minister Brownlee.
-Why was CERA's General Manager Economic Recovery leaving CERA?
+So far almost two years post 22 February 2011 Quake, CERA's recovery was a demolition derby!
+Recovery so far was overseen by top-down, dictatorial, minority NZ National government & recovery minister Brownlee.
+Why was CERA's General Manager, Economic Recovery leaving CERA?
 (CERA press release, Chief Executive update, 19 December 2012).

-Cambridge Tce: I trekked upriver along Avon River bank & watched a digger demolishing Clarendon Tower, Oxford Tce, in the red zone.
+Cambridge Tce: I trekked upriver along Avon River bank & watched a digger demolishing multi-storey Clarendon Tower, Oxford Tce in the red-zone.

 16.11.12.
 Steel mesh fence cordon.
 Red crane.
 Cambridge Tce, Avon River bank view, Clarendon Tower demolition, Oxford Tce, S red zone

-Oxford Tce, Restart Cashel Mall side: I looked at a Gap Filler, dance platform.
+Oxford Tce, Restart Cashel Mall side: I looked at a Gap Filler dance-platform.
 ANZ bank was in a porta-cabin by Remembrance Arch.
-Besides Restart shipping container shops, since I'd last visited Restart, a shop had reopened & another was readied for reopening.
+Besides Restart shipping-container shops, since I'd last visited Restart, a shop had reopened & another was readied for reopening.
 Restart was buzzing with shoppers.
-Groups of school kids sang & made music for passersby.
+Groups of school kids sang & made music for passersby in anticipation of Charles's & Camilla's visit.

-Hereford St: Several ghosts in the S red zone cordon still had USAR / TF graffiti on walls & windows.
-Tete a Tete, old wooden Shands Emporium, wonky & wood braced, was ready for relocation, amidst demolition site carparks at Restart back entry.
+Hereford St: I saw several ruins in the south red-zone-cordon which still had USAR / TF graffiti on walls & windows.
+Tete a Tete in the old wooden Shands Emporium was wonky & wood-braced, ready for relocation, amidst demolition-site carparks at Restart's back-entrance.

 2015.
 Shands Emporium would relocate to Manchester St next to Trinity Church / Octagon Restaurant ghost.
-At the same time CERA / CCDU wastefully demolished brand new, Westende House to widen Manchester St. Aug 2019.
+At the same time CERA / CCDU wastefully demolished brand new, Westende House to widen Manchester St. August 2019.
 Mike Mayell, CookieTime owner, would propose converting Shands Emporium & Trinity Church / Octagon Restaurant into a Cannabis Museum.
-After a year odd, that crackpot idea would fizzle.
+After a year odd, that crackpot idea would fizzle!

 16.11.12.
 DANGER KEEP OUT.
 Steel mesh fence cordon.
 Hereford St Bridge view, Hereford St / Oxford Tce crossing.
 S red zone left